learn-co-students/forms-and-basic-associations-rails-lab-v-000/README.md

   * A text input box that sets the song's name.
   * A text input box for the artist, which autocompletes with existing Artist names.
   * A selection box for genre.
 Users should be able to pick amongst existing genres only.
   * Several text input boxes to add notes to the song.
+These should have the ids `song_note_contents_1`, `song_note_contents_2`, and so on for the specs to pass.

+There are feature tests and model tests.
+In the end, they should all pass.

 <a href='https://learn.co/lessons/forms-and-basic-associations-rails-lab' data-visibility='hidden'>View this lesson on Learn.co</a>